 The Group may need to raise additional funds in the future in order to invest in or acquire businesses, brands or products.
 Additional financing may not be available on acceptable terms, or at all.
 If the Company raises additional funds by issuing equity securities, investors may experience further dilution of their ownership interest.
-If the Group raises additional funds by issuing debt securities or obtaining loans from third parties, the terms of those debt securities or financing arrangements may include covenants or other restrictions on the Group's business that could impair the Group's operational flexibility and would also require the Group to fund additional interest expense.
-If financing is not available in part or at all, or is not available on acceptable terms when required, the Group may be unable to successfully develop a further presence in the region, which could materially adversely affect the Group's business, the results of operations and financial condition.
+If the Group raises additional funds by issuing debt securities or obtaining loans from third parties, the terms of those debt securities or financing arrangements may include covenants or other restrictions on the Group's business that could impair the Group's operational flexibility and would also require the Group to fund f.
+Quality control and assurance